DeadP00l55/Web-Demo/README.md

 # Web-Demo
-A frame for a website I designed in my small business
+A frame for a website I designed in my small business (all code is written from scratch)